Suryansh-Dey/neovim-config/README.md

 **Note:** `mv` commnds might raise error if no nvim config file is already there but ignore that.
 Following command will still do the job!

 # Tip to find a keybinding
-Go to `~/.config/nvim/lua/core/mappings.lua` and `~/.config/nvim/lua/custom/mappings.lua`, and search for the action.
+Go to `~/.config/nvim/lua/mappings.lua`, and search for the action.
 You will probably get it's corresponding keybinding here.

 OR just google or chatGPT like: *what is the NVChad keymap for opening terminal*.
 (Answer: *`A-i` for fullscreen and `A-v` or `A-h` for verticle and horizontal terminal*)